DragonStorm97/DragonStorm97.github.io/content/wiki/algorithms/searching/breadth-first-search.md

    Enqueue the starting node and mark it as visited.
 2. Visit: While the queue is not empty:
    Dequeue a node from the front of the queue (let's call this currentNode).
-   For each neighbor of currentNode that has not been visited yet, enqueue it, mark it as visited, and set its predecessor to be currentNode.
+   For each neighbour of currentNode that has not been visited yet, enqueue it, mark it as visited, and set its predecessor to be currentNode.
 3. Repeat: Repeat step 2 until all nodes have been visited, or a termination condition is met.